CSBSJU/CSCI-130/files/labs/Lab04/Lab-I.md

 ## Instructions

-1. Launch VS Express 2013 and open the program `PasswordCracking_Part1` which can be found inside of the folder `PasswordCracking` inside of your lab folder.
+1. Launch VS Express 2013 and open the project `PasswordCracking_Part1` which can be found inside of your lab folder.

-   You are to write a program that accomplishes the tasks described in the previous section.
+   You are to complete this project so that it accomplishes the tasks described in the previous section.

    However, before you can even think about computing the size of the search space and how long it would take to check, you must determine the size of the alphabet.
-For this problem, the alphabet will be dictated by the password entered by the user.
+For this project, the alphabet will be dictated by the password entered by the user.
 For example, if the user entered the password `PASSWORD`, then the alphabet size would be 26 because `PASSWORD` only contains upper-case letters, of which there are 26.
 However, if the user had entered `PaSSwORD`, then the alphabet size would be 52 because `PaSSwORD` contains both upper- and lower-case letters.

    \newpage